-- 1 The last 5 digits of the part # determines the length of the hose assembly.
-Install the correct hose length and other hanging hardware on the dispenser.
-This will include whip hose, breakaway, curb hose, and nozzle. - a) When installing Maxxim Premier Plus or Maxxim Premier Ultra curb hoses, the end of the hose stamped "NOZZLE END" must be attached to the nozzle. - b) If a hose retractor is required, use retractor clamp; part # 532-365-105-000-00. - c) Do not use high retractor tension.
+- 1 Install the correct hose length and other hanging hardware on the dispenser.
+This will include whip hose, breakaway, long hose, and nozzle.
+The maximum length of the hose assembly shall not exceed eighteen (18) feet.
+Lengths greater than eighteen (18) feet are permitted if acceptable to authorities having jurisdiction. - a) When installing Maxxim Premier Plus, the end of the hose stamped "NOZZLE END" must be attached to the nozzle. - b) If a hose retractor is required, use retractor clamp; part # 532-365-105-000-00. - c) Do not use high retractor tension.
 High tension is difficult for customers to handle and it reduces the life of the hose.
-Retractor tension above 12 pounds will void the warranty. - d) Do not mix outer or inner hose components.
-The mixed assembly may not be grounded and could cause a serious fire hazard. - e) Make sure that the curb hose does not touch the pavement or the top of the island when the nozzle hangs on the dispenser hook. - 2 Tighten the swivel nut to 50 ft. lbs. torque using an open end torque wrench.
+Retractor tension above 12 pounds will void the warranty. - d) Do not mix Maxxim Premier Plus outer or inner hose with components from other manufacturer's stage II hoses.
+The mixed assembly may not be grounded and could cause a serious fire hazard. - e) Make sure that the long hose does not touch the pavement or the top of the island when the nozzle hangs on the dispenser hook. - Tighten the swivel nut to 50 ft. lbs. torque using an open end torque wrench.
 Do not use a pipe wrench because the teeth on the wrench will damage the fitting.
 This connection is sealed by an o-ring.
 Do not apply thread sealant. - Alternate method: If a torque wrench is not available, turn the swivel nut by hand until snug and the oring is seated.
 Then use a wrench to tighten the swivel nut 1⁄4 turn past snug.
 This connection has straight threads and must be cinched tight to prevent the threads from unscrewing in service.